scalableminds/webknossos/docs/volume_annotation/tools.md

-# Volume annotation tools
+# Volume Annotation Tools
-## Tool overview

-Choose a volume annotation drawing tool from the [toolbar](../ui/toolbar.md).
+Volume annotation in WEBKNOSSOS allows you to label and segment 3D structures in your dataset.
+This page covers the available tools and best practices for efficient volume annotation.

+!!! tip "Keyboard Shortcuts"
+    For faster workflow, refer to the [keyboard shortcuts](../ui/keyboard_shortcuts.md) guide.
+Common shortcuts are mentioned alongside their respective tools below.

 ![Trace Tool](../ui/images/trace-tool.jpg){align=left width="60"}
 **Trace Tool**: Create precise boundary definitions by drawing outlines around structures.
 This tool is particularly useful when accuracy is crucial.
 For added precision consider using a [pen input device](../pen_tablets.md).
 ![Adding labels with the Trace tool](../images/volume_trace.gif)

 ![Brush Tool](../ui/images/brush-tool.jpg){align=left width="60"}
 **Brush Tool**: Paint directly onto the dataset to mark regions of interest.
-The brush size is adjustable and .
-If you draw around objects in one continuous motion, the inside will be filled automatically.
-Use ++shift++ + _Mousewheel_ to change the brush size.
+The brush size is adjustable using ++shift++ + _Mousewheel_.
+Drawing around objects in one continuous motion will automatically fill the inside area.
 ![Adding labels with the Brush tool](../images/volume_brush.gif)

 ![Eraser (Trace/Brush)](../ui/images/eraser-tool.jpg){align=left width="60"}
- **Eraser (Trace/Brush)**: Erase voxels by drawing over them deleting any labels.
-Behaves identical to the Trace/Brush tools above.
-Use ++shift++ + _Mousewheel_ to change the brush size.
+ **Eraser (Trace/Brush)**: Remove existing labels by drawing over them.
+Functions identically to the Trace/Brush tools, with adjustable size using ++shift++ + _Mousewheel_.
 ![Removing labels with the Eraser tool](../images/volume_delete.gif)

 ![Fill Tool](../ui/images/fill-tool.jpg){align=left width="60"}
-**Fill Tool**: Fill the clicked region with a volume annotation up to the next segment boundary (or the edge of your viewport).
-All neighboring voxels with the same voxel id as the clicked voxel will be labelled with the active segment ID.
-This is useful for filling a hole in a segment or relabeling a segment with a different ID/color.
-Read more about the fill tool below.
+**Fill Tool**: Fill regions with volume annotations up to segment boundaries or viewport edges.
+Useful for:
+- Filling holes in segments
+- Relabeling segments with different IDs/colors
+- Quick corrections of small areas
+- The fill behavior can be modified using the 2D/3D fill modifiers (see below).

 ![Segment Picker Tool](../ui/images/segment-picker-tool.jpg){align=left width="60"}
 **Segment Picker**: Click any segment to use its label ID as the active segment ID and keep annotating with that ID.
 This is alternative to selecting the segment ID from the [Segments list](./segments_list.md) sidebar or context menu.

 ![Quick Select Tool](../ui/images/quickselect-tool.jpg){align=left width="60"}
-**Quick Select**: Annotate a segment automatically by drawing a rectangular selection over it.
-By default this tools us our AI for segmentation but also has a threshold-based mode.
-Read more about the quick-select tool below.
+**Quick Select**: Automatically annotate segments using either:
+- AI-based segmentation (powered by Segment Anything Model 2)
+- Threshold-based selection mode

+The AI mode works across various imaging modalities and can significantly speed up annotation workflows.
+See the [Quick-select tool](#quick-select-tool) section for detailed usage.

+### Proof Reading Tool
 ![Proof Reading Tool](../ui/images/proofreading-tool.jpg){align=left width="60"}
 **Proof Reading**: Fix merge and split errors in automated segmentations using the underlying super-voxel graph by combining and breaking apart segments.
 Read more about [proofreading](../proofreading/tools.md).